stuebersystems/doc.quattropod.en/docs/ports.md

 `LISTENING`

-A process is listening on the port on the EZCast Pro device that you selected.
+A process is listening on the port on the QuattroPod device that you selected.
 PortQueryUI.exe received a response from the port.

 `NOT LISTENING`